You have no items in your shopping cart.

 What are medical IDs?

 In the midst of a medical emergency, so many things are happening at once.
-And in the rush to get someone medical attention, it can be easy for the details to get lost in the confusion.
+And in the rush to get someone medical attention, it can be easy for the medical alert information details to get lost in the confusion.
 But those very details (medical history, allergies, prescription medications, etc) are often critical to the emergency care that someone receives precisely when they need it most.
 Wearing IDs with your critical medical info on them makes such a difference in the care you receive that the following healthcare organizations recommend them:

 - The American Heart Association